 As consideration for the SP-104 Acquisition, Legacy Scilex issued a promissory note in the aggregate principal amount of \$5,000,000 to Sorrento (the "Promissory Note").
-The Promissory Note matures seven years from the date of issuance and bears interest at the rate equal to the lesser of (a) 2.66% simple interest per annum and (b) the maximum interest rate permitted under law.
-The Promissory Note is payable in cash, shares of Common Stock (any shares so issued, the "Consideration Shares") or any combination thereof, at Legacy Scilex's sole discretion, and may be prepaid in whole or in part at any time without penalty.
+The Promissory Note was to mature seven years from the date of issuance and had an interest rate equal to the lesser of (a) 2.66% simple interest per annum and (b) the maximum interest rate permitted under law.
+The Promissory Note was payable in cash, shares of Common Stock (any shares so issued, the "Consideration Shares") or any combination thereof, at Legacy Scilex's sole discretion, and could be prepaid in whole or in part at any time without penalty.
 Legacy Scilex also agreed to file with the SEC a resale registration statement, relating to the resale by Sorrento of any Consideration Shares that may be issued to Sorrento, within 60 days of the issuance of such Consideration Shares.
+Our obligations under the Promissory Note were satisfied pursuant to the terms of the Debt Exchange Agreement, as more fully described elsewhere in this prospectus.

-As the successor to the Aardvark Asset Purchase Agreement, Legacy Scilex is obligated to pay Aardvark (i) \$3,000,000, upon initial approval by the FDA of a new drug application for the LDN Formulation (as defined in the Aardvark Asset Purchase Agreement) (which amount may be paid in shares of Common Stock or cash, in Legacy Scilex's sole discretion) (the "Development Milestone Payment") and (ii) \$20,000,000, in cash, upon achievement of certain net sales by Legacy Scilex of a commercial product that uses the LDN Formulation (the "Commercial Product").
+As the successor to the Aardvark Asset Purchase Agreement, Legacy Scilex is obligated to pay Aardvark (i) \$3,000,000, upon initial or Aardvark approval by the FDA of a new drug application for the LDN Formulation (as defined in the Aardvark Asset Purchase Agreement) (which amount may be paid in shares of Common Stock or cash, in Legacy Scilex's sole discretion) (the "Development Milestone Payment") and (ii) \$20,000,000, in cash, upon achievement of certain net sales by Legacy Scilex of a commercial product that uses the LDN Formulation (the "Commercial Product").
 Legacy Scilex will also pay Aardvark certain royalties in the single digits based on percentages of annual net sales by Legacy Scilex of a commercial product that uses the LDN Formulation.
 The royalty percentage is subject to reduction in certain circumstances.
 Royalties are due for so long as Commercial Product is covered by a valid patent in the country of sale or for ten years following the first commercial sale of the Commercial Product, whichever is longer.
 As of the date of this prospectus, none of the foregoing payments have been triggered.